 Prep the ginger and garlic

 - Place the chopped ginger and garlic in a blender jar.
 Add the water, oil, and salt.
-Grind to a smooth, lump-free puree.
-The smaller your ginger and garlic pieces are, the faster they will grind to a smooth paste.2-3 inches fresh ginger, 7-10 cloves garlic, 2 teaspoons oil, 1 teaspoon salt, 1 tablespoon water
+Grind to a smooth, lump-free puree.2-3 inches (~30g) fresh ginger, 7-10 cloves (~30g) garlic, 2 teaspoons neutral oil, 1 teaspoon salt, 1 tablespoon water

 - Store it in a clean glass bottle with a tight-fitting lid.